 - Plan a detailed diary that you share with your team so you all know each other’s working times.

 - Use google docs — to share data.
 But have your print offs ready for the meetings and submissions.
 It’s the job of the filmmaker as producer to keep the team (fixed or fluid) informed.

 Pre-shoot scripts emerge from interrogating your subject matter before it’s shot.
 However, the more experienced you are the more you’re find that you can create scripts with various arcs, or otherwise as my PhD thesis showed, some very skilled doc makers can rebuild and retain a structure that changes dynamically.
 I’ll speak about this process in the next post.

-Dr David Dunkley Gyimah lectures in advance story form as part of his research.
-He lectures on the MA docs at the University of Westminster and is a leading expert on cinema journalism and video, which includes using an array of cameras.
-He’s worked for the BBC and Channel 4 on his 25 year media career.
+Dr David Dunkley Gyimah lectures in advance story form Cinema and video journalism as part of his research.
+He’s worked for the BBC and Channel 4 in his 25 year media career.